 It is interesting to note that 50.5 per cent of those aged 50-69 say they support Brexit, whilst 68 per cent of 15-29s are against it.
 The young French person’s view of Great Britain as a close, attractive labour market undoubtedly explains in part this difference of perception.

 In the end, Great Britain’s exit from the EU would be harder for government leaders (and also for business leaders) to accept in France than the French population, which often equates Great Britain with the spoke in the European Union’s wheel.

 Sciences Po Paris

 Prof Christian Lequesne is Professor of Political Science at Sciences Po Paris.
 His research interests include EU foreign policy and French diplomacy.
-He is Co-Chief Editor of the European Review of International Studies and his latest edited volume (with Simon Bulmer) is The Member States of the European Union (OUP, 2014).
-He has also recently edited (with Thierry Chopin), Brexit: What Fair Deal Between the UK and EU Member States?
-(CERI/Fondation Robert Schuman).
+He is Co-Chief Editor of the European Review of International Studies and his latest co-edited volume is The Member States of the European Union (2014).

 Please note that this article represents the view of the author(s) alone and not European Futures, the Edinburgh Europa Institute or the University of Edinburgh.

 This article is published under a Creative Commons (Attribution-NonCommercial-NoDerivatives 4.0 International) License.